 On the morning of 8 January 1937, the body of nineteen-year-old Pamela Werner was found at the foot of the Fox Tower in Beijing.
-All the blood had been drained from her body and in a particularly gory detail, her heart was missing, ripped out through a gaping thoracic rift.
+All the blood had been drained from her body and in particularly gory detail, her heart was missing, ripped out through a gaping thoracic rift.
 In 1937 Peking was like a ship heading into a reef.
-China was in political turmoil with the KMT and communists vying for power while the opportunistic Japanese swallowed territory like an oozing bloodstain.
-By the end of the year they would have taken Shanghai and be conducting rape and massacre in Nanking.
-Peking was full of spies, political turncoats, Russian mobsters, and Western expats, with weak and shifting lineaments of political authority.
+China was in political turmoil with the KMT and communists vying for advantage while the opportunistic Japanese swallowed territory like an oozing bloodstain.
+By the end of the year, they would have taken Shanghai and be conducting rape and massacre in Nanking.
+Peking was full of spies, political turncoats, Russian mobsters, and Western ex-pats, with weak and shifting lineaments of allegiance.
 Out of this stew of intrigue and danger emerges a gruesome homicide.
-Something terrible happened in the night near the tower where sinister ”fox spirits” abide that raises not only questions of perpetrator(s) and motive, but what was this attractive young woman doing out and about at midnight in Peking?
+Something terrible happened in the night near the tower where sinister ”fox spirits” abide, that raises not only questions of the perpetrator(s) and motive but what was this attractive young woman doing out and about at midnight in Peking?

 The workers lived in number 1 Armor Factory Lane at the edge of the Legation Quarter nearby the massive Fox Tower close by the wall of the Tartar City.
 Since it was believed to be haunted by sinister “fox spirits,” it was an area that was usually deserted after dark.
 French writes that: “after dark the area became the preserve of thousands of bats, which lived in the eaves of the Fox Tower and flitted across the moonlight like giant shadows.
 The only other living presence was the wild dogs, whose howling The locals awake.
 On winter mornings the wind stung the exposed hands and eyes, carrying dust from the nearby Gobi desert.
 Few people ventured out early at this time of year, opting instead for the warmth of their beds.”